natelewis17/natelewis17.github.io/_posts/2023-12-10-data-collection.md

 The most obvious answer to this question is to start with the most common and therefore the most essential ones.
 But how does one know which are most common and is the even the best way to learn?
 My goal with this project is to help answer these questions by looking at the frequency of kanji usage on the website Wikipedia.com.

 Data collection was done using the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) with special consideration given to the provided API Etiquette and Usage Guidelines.
+I needed this API in order to get the text data needed to examine the frequency of Kanji on WIkipedia.
 Additionally, I used the [Japanese Text Analysis API](https://rapidapi.com/rlemaigre/api/japanese-text-analysis).
+I used this API to determine the frequency of kanji across different sources and to see other basic facts about the various kanji such as the Egnlish meaning and greade level.
 This API required an API key so I had to ensure not to include the key on any publically available page.
 For usage of both APIs I included a delay in my code to make sure that too many requests were not being made.

 <h2>Collecting the Data</h2>